spring-haru/wooldridge/README.md

 ## Description
 A Python package which contains 111 data sets from one of the most famous **econometrics** textbooks for undergraduates.

+It is used in [Using Python for Introductory Econometrics](http://www.urfie.net), which is a sister book [Using R for Introductory Econometrics](http://www.urfie.net)

 ## How to Use
 First things first.
 ```